HugCls/HugCls/README.md

-2025-06-24: "If I can stop one heart from breaking, I shall not live in vain." - Emily Dickinson
+2025-06-25: "When asked, how do you write?
+I invariably answer, one word at a time." - Stephen King